flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 - __Photo-plus-Thumbnail Upload__ (default) for faster PhotoStation fill-up and to minimize load on diskstation

-- __Photo-Only Upload__ (optional) for faster a faster Uppload:<br>
+- __Photo-only Upload__ (optional) for a faster Upload:<br>
 	This upload option makes sense, when you have a fast diskstation and you want the diskstation to do the thumbnail generation.
-It also makes sense to upload the photo-only when you don't need the thumbnails on the diskstation (e.g. for backup purpose) and you upload to an unindexed folder.
+	It also makes sense to upload w/ Photo-only option when you don't need the thumbnails on the diskstation (e.g. upload photos for backup purpose) and you upload to an un-indexed folder, so that no thumb conversion will be done on the diskstation.
+	Note: It is not possible to keep already uploaded thumbs and just upload the photo itself.
+When you use the photo-only option, any belonging, already existing thumb on the diskstation will be removed!
+(Sorry, I wish I could do better)

 - __Optimize the upload for PhotoStation 6__ by not uploading the THUMB_L thumbnail.